The homepage of Michael Schiltz, financial historian & intermittent archivist

 What you will find here are links to projects, publications, and repositories related to the former.
-Expect some delay in reporting!

 About me